-In this example items: 1, 2, 4 and 7 have no projections, because either there is no appropriate information about them in the CG KB or these questions make no sense.
-In items 3 and 6 there are more than one correct answer due to negation of the main action.
-The number of such answers depends on the number of complementary verbs of the negated verb - in our case the verb "buy" has two complementary verbs "trade" and "sell".
+In this example items: 1, 2, 4 and 7 have no projections in the KB, because either there is no appropriate information about them in CG KB or these questions are nonsense.
+In items 3 and 6 there are more than one correct answers due to negation of the main action.
+The number of such answers depends on the number of complementary verbs of negated verb - in our case the verb "buy" has two complementary verbs "trade" and "sell".